752963e64/AwfuLite/README.md

 ### Some TODO

 ```
+- iam tease by writing a standalone selection module that could be accessed through the doc buffer module...
+I like trees... :)
 - implement a timeline player.
 - overlaping box which act as menu pop...
 - mouse feedback in statusview doesn't handle multiple workspace